Dr. Ba-Bie Teng, Ph.D.

 Description of Research Projects: Dr. Teng's laboratory has generated many genetically modified dyslipidemia mouse models.
-These models are been used to unravel the pathogenesis of atherosclerotic cardiovascular disease and to examine novel somatic gene and cell therapy that will regulate the disease development.
-The current ongoing projects in Dr. Teng's laboratory are as follows:
+These models are being used to unravel the pathogenesis of atherosclerotic cardiovascular disease and to examine novel somatic gene and cell therapy that will regulate the disease development.
+The past projects in Dr. Teng's laboratory were as follows:

 1).
 Investigating the action of novel Ribozyme molecules in regulating the production of apoB and lipoprotein-associated phospholipase A2 (Lp-PLA2).
 Lp-PLA2 may be the major link between inflammation and atherogenesis.

 2).
 The role of PCSK9 in lipid metabolism and its potential novel role in the brain?
 PCSK9 (proprotein convertase subtilisin/kexin type 9) is a serine protease.
 The mutations within the PCSK9 gene in humans are associated with the level of plasma cholesterol.
-Our laboratory is using shRNA to regulate the PCSK9 gene expression.
-We are also generating monoclonal antibodies against PCSK9 by adenoviral vector to attempt to block the PCSK9 function.
-Studies are designed to identify factors involved in PCSK9 complex.
+Her laboratory was using shRNA to regulate the PCSK9 gene expression.
+They were also generating monoclonal antibodies against PCSK9 by adenoviral vector to attempt to block the PCSK9 function.
+Studies were designed to identify factors involved in PCSK9 complex.

 3).
 Kinesin 6 signaling: A new link between coronary artery disease and type 2 diabetes.